RunThrough

 What changes about my practice habit?

 Instead of record-and-forget, you get a short loop: record a focused take, compare it to the last one, and know what to fix next.
-That is the habit that makes improvement audible instead of guessed.
+That's the habit that makes improvement audible instead of guessed.

 What is RunThrough?

 RunThrough is a music practice app for iPhone, iPad, and Mac that helps you record takes, compare them, and hear your progress over time.
-It is built for musicians who already practice and want honest feedback from their own playing.
+It's built for musicians who already practice and want honest feedback from their own playing.

 How much does it cost?